jfcloutier/karma_system/README.md

 > Karma [...] is a concept of action, work, or deed, and its effect or consequences> In Indian religions, the term more specifically refers to a principle of cause an> effect, often descriptively called the principle of karma, wherein individual> intent and actions (cause) influence their future [...]

+The objective of this project is to realize *artificial agency*.

+It asks the question: What does it take, at a minimum, for an autonomous robot to learn to survive in a world it knows initially almost nothing about?

+If successful, the software will animate an autonomous rover that can learn, on its own and starting with minimal a priori knowledge, how to survivably engage its environment by progressively making sense of it and discovering its affordances.

+Though it implements a computational model of embodied cognition -software running on mobile hardware-, this effort must not be construed as supporting the view that cognition in *living* beings is computational.
+I don't believe it is.

 Here are key concepts and opinions shaping this effort:

 * **Active Inference** - an agent must behave *as if* it actively minimizes surprise to preserve its identity